-Carmel College was founded in 1957 by the Sisters of Mercy to provide education for girls on Auckland’s North Shore.
-The school is set on the edge of Lake Pupuke with excellent facilities and environment in Milford.
+Carmel College was founded in 1957 by the Sisters of Mercy to provide a Catholic education for girls on Auckland’s North Shore.
+The school is set on the shores of Lake Pupuke in Milford.
 Carmel College offers every opportunity for girls to obtain a broad, academically challenging education.
-This education is founded on the gospel values of the Catholic faith, interlaced with cultural and sporting opportunities.
+This holistic education is founded on the gospel values of the Catholic faith, interwoven with cultural and sporting opportunities.

 “Mercy and faithfulness have met.
 Justice and peace have embraced” Psalm 85

 Scripture defines and depicts Mercy as ‘faithful love’, God’s primary attribute.
 To be a person of Mercy is to respond affirmatively to all that is human and to seek the basic potential for good, beauty, truth and love in everyone.

 Catherine McAuley, founder of the Sisters of Mercy, made Mercy visible and present in the unjust socio-economic climate of nineteenth-century Ireland.
 She challenged the structures of oppression and the injustice of that society and, in the ensuing one hundred and ninety years, has inspired many thousands of women and men to follow her example.